Logging¶

 Simulating calls allows providers to identify areas of concern, or just to verify functionality, by testing in different setups and operational configurations.

-either from the Logging screen or from within a specific Call ID.
-A form will appear: -
+either from the Logging screen or from within a specific Call ID:

 The simulation call result will appear in logging.
-The Call ID will be prepended with a SIM
+The Call ID will begin with a SIM

 tag.
 Click the Call ID to view the call's routing status.